tinkei/detect-many-body-localization/README.md

 # Detect Many Body Localization

+Many Body Localization (MBL) is a phenomenon whereby isolated many body systems do not thermalize, against the predictions of statistical mechanics.
+They exhibit a phase transition depending on a disorder strength _W_.

-Python code that generates eigenvectors / reduced density matrices of a 1D Heisenberg spin chain with a random field, using exact diagonalization.
+By considering reduced density matrices of infinite-temperature eigenstates (_E_ &#x2248; 0) as images, as generated from a 1D Heisenberg spin chain with a random field, this code uses a classifier neural network's output probability to fit a critical disorder strength _W<sub>c</sub>_ of the phase transition.
 Eigenstates generated from disorder strengths _W_ = 0.5 and _W_ = 8.0 are stored as training data for a PyTorch CNN.
-The critical disorder strength _W<sub>c</sub>_ of the phase transition is determined by using the CNN to detect to classify samples with random _W_.
+_W<sub>c</sub>_ is then determined by using the CNN to detect to classify samples with random _W_.
+Various scaling with _W<sub>c</sub>_ are illustrated.

 The process is orchestrated by three sets of Jupyter Notebooks:
 * Data Generation